 AR-2

-This bill requires the Secretary of Agriculture to convey a specific parcel of Forest Service property in Perry County, Arkansas, to the county upon request.
-The transfer is free, but the County must cover all associated costs, including surveys and environmental reviews.
+This bill directs the Secretary of Agriculture to convey a specific parcel of Forest Service property in Perryville, Arkansas, to Perry County, Arkansas, upon request.
+The transfer is conditional, requiring the County to cover all associated costs, including surveys and environmental reviews.
 The land must be used exclusively for public purposes, such as education or youth development, or it may revert to the United States.